LaughingSun/trekanterB/readme.md

 ------------

 It can only show one part at a time.

-This Ruby implementation may be slow, for large files ( > 0.5M triangles ) depending on the hardware.
+This Ruby implementation may be slow, for large files ( > 0.1M triangles ) depending on the hardware, but it is just fine for a quick visualization.

 No zoom / No pan

+Only ASCII files.

 Future work:
 ------------

 Add zoom/pan.

 Support multiple geometries.

 Selection of parts.

+To read binary files.

 Rewrite in modern OpenGL and other that GLUT.

 Also hoping that the guys from the shoes.rb project implement a OpenGL context in their GUI tools.

+To add error checking.

+Move to modern OpenGL after experimenting with this codebase.

 Requirements:
 -------------

-opengl ruby library.
+OpenGL ruby library.

 glu and glut libraries.

 A Ruby installation.

 The program was tested using Ruby 1.9.3 on Windows 7 and Debian 7